 Will Garrett-Petts is Professor of English and Modern Languages at Thompson Rivers University, where he directed The Centre for the Study of Multiple Literacies, the Mapping Quality of Life and the Culture of Small Cities (a national community-university research alliance), and remains co-editor and co-founder of Textual Studies in Canada, a publishing collective.
 Seeking to employ a mix of critical and creative inquiry, he has published widely on reading theory, literature, and interarts practices.
 Will’s interest in visual literacy has led to a number of curatorial initiatives, one on “photography and literature,” two on “the ‘Homeless Mind’ and the Small City,” and “Proximities” (an exhibition of artists’ statements, Kamloops Art Gallery, October 15 – December 31).

 His mixed media installation “Catch & Release,” was exhibited as part of Witness Marks: The Exotic Close to Home, a two-person exhibition, the Art Gallery of Greater Victoria, July – August, 2006.
 Video productions include Writing Your “Self” into the Disciplines (a 10-part series), a video on Modes of Documentation and Historica Fairs, a video on the Homeless Mind and Memory Mapping, and Understanding Conflicts in the Forests, a workshop video co-written and directed (with 3 Service Learning students) and produced as part of the Small Cities CURA by the Forest Research Extension Partnership, © 2002.
 He’s was engaged for 12 years as a member of the Small Cities CURA research group, exploring cultural capital, memory mapping, audio walks, and oral histories in small cities; as a member of the Canadians and Their Pasts CURA (Laval University), and working with Rob Schoen, he explored the development of historical literacy in children; and, with co-researcher Rachel Nash, he conducted an interdisciplinary study of artists’ statements and artists-as-researchers.
 More recently, he has been focusing on community visual literacies, in particular vernacular mapping and alternative museum display practices.
+A 2007 review presented at the University of Florida (with co-researcher Donald Lawrence) gives a nice mid-project summary of my work in progress: The Kamloops Tranquille Project and the Exotic Close to Home in Victoria.

 He organized an international invitational workshop, “Artist Statement: Artistic Inquiry and the Role of the Artist in Academe,” held on November 24 – 26, 2005, and supported by a SSHRC Aid to Workshops Grant.
 In May-June, 2008, he led a 6-week Residency on Making Artistic Inquiry Visible (MAIV) at the Banff Centre.
 His recent books which feature creative and critical practice include Cultural Mapping as Cultural Inquiry (2015); The Last Best West: An Exploration of Myth, Identity, and Quality of Life in Western Canada (2009); Imaging Place (2009); Artists’ Statements and the Nature of Artistic Inquiry (2007); Proximities: Artist Statements and Their Works (2005); The Small Cities Book: On the Cultural Future of Small Cities (2005); Relocating the Homeless Mind: Memory, Landscape, The Small City and Rural Community (2004); PhotoGraphic Encounters: The Edges and Edginess of Reading Prose Pictures and Visual Fictions (2000); Writing about Literature (2000; 2nd ed.
 2013), and Integrating Visual and Verbal Literacies (1996).